Blaimi/grafana/docs/sources/administration/configuration.md

 ### enable_custom_baselayers

 Set this to `true` to disable loading other custom base maps and hide them in the Grafana UI.
 Default is `false`.

+## [csv_export_format]

+This section configures default csv export settings.
+You can decide your default default csv export settings like csv delimiter, apply panel transformation, formatted data and download for excel

+### csv_delimeter

+Normally default csv delimeter by Grafana is ",".For some local excels(For example German), excel does not open the csv document correctly, since for German excel, the delimiter is ';'.
+You can set your default delimeter here, but be careful about escaping special characters in .ini files

+### csv_apply_panel_transformation

+Decides if the table data is displayed with transformations defined in the panel Transform tab.

+### csv_formatted_data

+Decides if the table data is formatted with options defined in the Field and Override tabs.

+### download_for_excel

+Decides if a header to CSV for use with Excel.